Richard Coles: Broadcasting and media

 In July 2016, Coles appeared on the BBC cooking series Celebrity Masterchef, finishing in fifth place.
 In December 2021, he once again appeared on the programme, this time winning the edition.
 In February 2017, he co-presented The Big Painting Challenge with Mariella Frostrup on BBC1.
 From September 2017, Coles was a contestant in the 15th series of BBC's Strictly Come Dancing.
 He was paired with professional dancer Dianne Buswell.
 They were the second couple to be eliminated after scoring 14 points for their Paso Doble to the theme from Flash Gordon – at the time, the lowest scoring Paso Doble in the history of the show.

 On 18 December 2017, Coles was a guest panellist on the Christmas special of the eleventh series of BBC1 comedy quiz Would I Lie to You?, hosted by Rob Brydon.
 Coles was captain of a team from the University of Leeds who were series champions on the BBC's Christmas 2019 University Challenge.
 In December 2020 Coles was featured in the BBC series Winter Walks, walking from Sutton Bank to Rievaulx Abbey.
 He said, "At the centre of what we do in order to be who we are, we need silence, we need retreat, we need contemplation."

 Coles appeared in a January 2021 episode of the BBC Four series Britain's Lost Masterpieces, discussing the story of the Magi in the gospels, in relation to a portrayal of Balthazar by Joos van Cleve.
 In August 2022, Coles appeared in the Channel 4 documentary Good Grief with Reverend Richard Coles, discovering some of the different ways people deal with bereavement.
 From 7 to 11 November 2022 Coles guest-hosted Channel 4's game show Countdown as part of its 40th-anniversary celebrations.

 On 22 March 2023, The Guardian reported that Coles was disappointed to be leaving the BBC Radio 4 Saturday Live programme following that week's edition, due to the programme's relocation to Cardiff.
 On 17 May 2024, he was featured on the podcast Rosebud with Gyles Brandreth.
-From 21 November 2024, Coles was a contestant on the 2024 series of I'm a Celebrity...Get Me Out of Here!, coming third.
+From 21 November 2024, Coles was a contestant on the 2024 series of I'm a Celebrity...Get Me Out of Here!, coming third to runner-up Coleen Rooney and winner Danny Jones.